Manila: Economy

 Manila is a major publishing center of the Philippines.
 Manila Bulletin, the Philippines' largest broadsheet newspaper by circulation, is headquartered in Intramuros.
 Other major publishing companies in the country The Manila Times, The Philippine Star, and Manila Standard Today are headquartered in the Port Area.
 The Chinese Commercial News, the Philippines' oldest existing Chinese-language newspaper, and the country's third-oldest newspaper, is headquartered in Binondo.
-DWRK used to have its studio at the FEMS Tower 1 along South Superhighway in Malate before transferring to the MBC Building at the CCP Complex in 2008.
+DWRK used to have its studio at the FEMS Tower 1 along Osmeña Highway in Malate before transferring to the MBC Building at the CCP Complex in 2008.

-Manila serves as the headquarters of the Central Bank of the Philippines, which is located on Roxas Boulevard.
+Manila serves as the headquarters of the Bangko Sentral ng Pilipinas, which is located on Roxas Boulevard.
 The Landbank of the Philippines and Philippine Trust Company also have their headquarters in Manila.
 Unilever Philippines used to have its corporate office on United Nations Avenue in Paco before transferring to Bonifacio Global City in 2016.
 Vehicle manufacturer Toyota also has its regional office on UN Avenue.